David Johansen: Later solo career

-Johansen then turned to blues with his group, the Harry Smiths.
+Johansen then turned to blues with his group the Harry Smiths.
 The group was named as a tribute to Harry Everett Smith, who compiled the Anthology of American Folk Music, several songs of which were covered by the band.
 Johansen's second album with the Harry Smiths is titled Shaker.

 In 2004, Johansen reunited with Sylvain Sylvain and Arthur Kane of the New York Dolls.
 Owing to the success of the tour, in 2006 the New York Dolls released One Day It Will Please Us to Remember Even This, their first album in nearly 30 years.
 It was critic Robert Christgau's choice for album of the year.
 In 2009 the band released Cause I Sez So and in 2011 Dancing Backward in High Heels.

 Johansen hosted a weekly show, David Johansen's Mansion of Fun, on Sirius Satellite Radio while continuing to write and perform.
 Featuring music "from the jungles of Africa to the Bayou of Louisiana and from Duke Ellington to Phil Spector to Billy Joe Shaver, the show was all over the musical map", the show is free-form and eclectic.
 As of January 2020, the show aired on channel 710 (stream-only), The Loft.

-In October 2007, Johansen participated in "The Staten Island Composers Project", featuring work by three musicians who call the island home: Johansen; Vernon Reid, founder of the '80s rock-metal pioneers Living Colour, and Galt MacDermot, best known as the composer of the musical Hair.
+In October 2007, Johansen participated in the Staten Island Composers Project, which featured work by three musicians who called the island home: Johansen; Vernon Reid, founder of the 1980s rock-metal pioneers Living Colour; and Galt MacDermot, best known as the composer of the musical Hair.
 The Council on the Arts and Humanities for Staten Island commissioned the program and asked each artist to write 20 minutes of music conveying something of his connection to the island often referred to as New York City's forgotten borough.
 Johansen's opus, a cinematic and unabashedly romantic Adagio scored mostly for strings, is called "Mara Dreams the Moon Gate of Uncommon Beauty".
 Inspired by "The Moon Gate of Uncommon Beauty", a round portal between two rockscapes in the Chinese Scholar's Garden at the Staten Island Botanical Garden.
 In September 2009, he appeared on Anthony Bourdain: No Reservations, the Travel Channel television program, in which he toured Staten Island with the program's host.